aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-broken-links/_index.md

 **Summary:** Use this endpoint to quickly identify and repair invalid links in workbooks, ensuring data integrity across financial models, M&A data sets, and investor‑ready packages.

-**Prerequisites:**
-- Obtain an OAuth 2.0 access token from the Aspose Cloud console.
-- Include the token in the request header: `Authorization: Bearer <access_token>`.
-- Ensure your client‑id and client‑secret are configured in your application as described in the Aspose authentication guide.

 ### **Web API**

 ```bash